-Peanut noodles just got a make over!
-Stir fried chicken strips, rice noodles, scallions, carrots, broccoli slaw, bean sprouts in a spicy peanut sauce.
-A winning combination of spicy, crunchy, sweet and salty will tantalize your taste buds and making this yourself will be easy on your wallet and waistline.
+Asian Peanut Noodles with Chicken made with rice noodles, scallions, carrots, broccoli slaw, bean sprouts in a spicy peanut sauce.
+A winning combination of spicy, crunchy, sweet and salty will tantalize your taste buds.

 Asian Peanut Noodles with Chicken

 This dish is so popular on my blog I included it in my first cookbook, The Skinnytaste Cookbook (photo credit above Penny De Los Santos).
 To lighten up this dish, I load it up with lean protein and lots of veggies.
 If you love peanut sauce, you will also love this Chicken Satay with Spicy Peanut Sauce and these Shrimp Summer Rolls with Hoisin Peanut Sauce.

 To make this peanut sauce light, I love using Better n Peanut Butter (avail on amazon, see affil link).
 It has 85% less fat than peanut butter and tastes really good when used in recipes like this.
 If you’ve tried it let me know what you think.
 If you can’t find it, regular peanut butter will do, you will have to adjust the macros.

 Rice sticks or rice noodles can be found in the Asian section of your supermarket and make this a gluten free dish.
 If you can’t find rice noodles, udon noodles or even linguini would work.
 Or skip the noodles and use spiralized veggies instead (sweet potatoes would be great here).
 Although there’s a long list of ingredients, one everything is prepped it really comes together quite quickly.
 To save time, buyt pre-shredded carrots and broccoli slaw, this will help speed things up.

 - Try this with shrimp instead of chicken.

 - Make it vegetarian and use tofu in place of chicken.